 Final week of February: End of regular season

 Beginning of March: Playoffs begin.

 - Schedule will be released in November.
-It will be arranged by week and usually scheduled for Tuesdays.
-Coaches will email/call to schedule matches with their opponent.
-Every attempt should be made to play matches on the given day and week.
-If a match is scheduled for Thursday, it is because one school cannot meet on Tuesdays.
+It will be arranged by week and scheduled for Tuesdays.
+Coaches will email/call to confirm matches with their opponent.
+Every attempt should be made to play matches on the assigned dates.

 - Unfortunately, sometimes this is not possible to schedule a match due to school calendars.
 In these events, there will be a season end date.
 All matches must be played prior to this date.
 Any unplayed match will be a double forfeit on the season end date.

 - If you feel a team is intentionally not playing their match or "ducking" please contact the commissioner so they may intervene.